sujithjay/sujithjay.github.io/_posts/2018-08-16-A-Simple-Dichotomy-for-Modelling-Data-Intensive-Systems.md

 An analytics system performing batch computations, or stream processing, or implementing some form of lambda architecture is an example of a system capable of being modeled as either.
 The model depends on the vantage point from where you observe the system.

-Every statistic, metric, aggregation, and ML model that the system computes is a materialized view into the source data.
+Every statistic, metric, aggregation, and machine-learning model that the system computes is a materialized view into the source data.
 Thus, if we view the analytics system in conjunction with the system-component storing the materialized views, i.e, from the vantage point of a consumer of the materialized views, the system exhibits the property of persistent data & transient query.

 On the other hand, when viewed in disjunction with the component storing the materialized views, it exhibits the property of permanent query and transient data.